3v0k4/contact-page/blog/posts/2020-04-29-boyscout-rule.md

 ---
 title: On the Scout Rule
-description: The Scout Rule by itself is a scam.
-Context is needed.
+description: The Scout Rule by itself is a scam, context is needed
 author: Riccardo
 ---